werwty/dependency-analysis-pypi/proposals/other.md

 ### Measuring the security risk of using unencrypted Wifi hotspots.

 Eavesdropping and MITM on an open Wifi network are less attractive than they were 10 years ago.
 Today, the standardized beamforming technique that comes with 802.11ac makes sniffing the traffic between beamforming-enabled devices harder (the sniffer must be placed at the right location).
-Modern websites and applications also tend to less vulnerable to eavesdropping and MITM because of the adoption of TLS.
+Modern websites and applications also tend to be less vulnerable to eavesdropping and MITM because of the adoption of TLS.

 However, the traffic of legacy 802.11a/b/g/n clients that don't support beamforming is still easy to catch.
 Even though most application use TLS, there are some that do not implement TLS correctly.
 There is also the risk of side channel attacks on DNS traffic and others that can expose the user's privacy.